mnesarco/ff-batch/README.md

  * Qt QML component generation
  * C/C++ header file generation
  * Html index generation to show the results
+ * **HOT!!!** ImGui Embeded icon font generation

 ## Usage

+1. Verify FontForge and Python3 are installed and available on PATH
-1. Download the zip and extract somewhere, or clone this repo.
+2. Download the zip and extract somewhere, or clone this repo.
-2. Add folders with svg icons
+3. Add folders with svg icons
-3. Register your folders in config.py
+4. Register your folders in config.py
-4. Map icons to glyphs in config.py
+5. Map icons to glyphs in config.py
-5. run python build.py
+6. run python build.py

 ## Generate example font